wp-plugins/junaid-bhura-switch-blog-theme/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-If you run WordPress as a CMS or if your site consists primarily of Pages, there's a chance you might want your blog to look quite different from the rest of your site.
+If you run WordPress as a CMS or if your site consists primarily of Pages, you might want your blog to look quite different from your site.

 == Description ==